mikala773/off-platform-project-dasmotos-arts-and-crafts/README.md

 Welcome to the Off-Platform Project: Dasmoto's Arts & Crafts, created as part of the Codecademy curriculum for the Full-Stack Engineering Path.
 This project focuses on building a simple website for a fictional arts and crafts store.
 I was not given much guidance, instead I was expected to use Codecademy, the internet, and any other resources I needed.
+This was one of the first projects I completed.

 I was required to create a folder structure that made sense, an HTML file, and a CSS file.